OMetaVR/eq-DmMruSwitch/README.md

+#dmMruSwitch

-CRTL+TAB system for switching most-recent-user list.
+Plugin for a CRTL+TAB system for switching most-recent-user list.